equinox-one/fritterfactory/README.md

 ```

 # What's next
-What we want to add to FritterFactory:
+Some ideas on how to improve this library

- - Use annotation processing to create mold classes instead of using symbols.
+ - Use annotation processing to create mold classes instead of using [Symbols].

 License
 =======